 The 2018 Copenhagen Conference Host team is creating a wonderful experience for registered attendees.
 The Opening Reception and Gala Dinner will be held in historical venues while current plans for the Afternoon City Tour will include a canal cruise.

-If you are not already on our mailing list, please use our Contact page to sign up for the Copenhagen 2018 Conference emails.
+If you are not already on our mailing list, please use our Contact page to sign up for the Copenhagen 2018 Conference email announcements.

-IAGR Delegates will enjoy the Opening Reception provided by the 2018 Copenhagen Host Jurisdiction in the Town Hall with a special welcome by the city.
+IAGR Delegates will enjoy the Opening Reception provided by the 2018 Copenhagen Host Jurisdiction in the Town Hall.

 A lovely evening is planned to welcome all attendees to Copenhagen to officially start the week's activities.